Akojede70/React-Project/README.md

 ## React Project

-These are some Project on react with Learning some React Concept.
+These Projects was built to sharpen my learning and some concepts in react